Learn about the admission requirements and process.Learn More

 The Metropolitan School of Professional Studies Certificate in Information Technology program meets the requirements for generous financial aid opportunities.
 Request information today!
 Application fees are waived.

-According to the U.S. Bureau of Labor Statistics, 8 out of the top 10 jobs projected to grow the fastest between 2000 and 2010 will be computer-related occupations.
+According to the U.S. Bureau of Labor Statistics, employment of computer and information technology occupations is projected to grow 12 percent from 2018 to 2028, much faster than the average for all occupations.
+These occupations are projected to add about 546,200 new jobs.
 The prospects for information technology (IT) workers in the D.C. area are particularly strong.
 Washington, D.C. has more high-tech workers and companies than any other region (Washington Board of Trade), and sales from IT firms headquartered here represent 11% of the total IT industry (The Potomac Knowledgeway).

 Program participants are ensured of a particularly relevant education, as the certificate course work is patterned on curriculum guidelines developed by three premier IT associations - the Association for Computing Machinery (ACM), the Association for Information Systems (AIS), and the Association of Information Technology Professionals (AITP) - and endorsed by five others.